Skip to main content

 Checkov Policy

-Using External Policy Source
+Utilizing an External Policy Source

-This the recommended method for implementing Checkov policy as it stitches together the various elements in the chain; from authoring to consumption.
-As the same policies can be referenced by your CI and runtime enforcement.
-Note this option is only available from >= v0.3.7
+This method is highly recommended for implementing Checkov policy as it seamlessly integrates the various elements in the chain; from authoring to consumption.
+This allows the same policies to be referenced by your CI and runtime enforcement.

 apiVersion: terraform.appvia.io/v1alpha1